-- Addressing the skills gap skills gaps are impacting all industries and highly skilled people being the most competitively sort after.
-We need to understand our current skills gap and the type of skills we will need in our workforce and key sectors will need in the future. - Supporting our rangatahi/young people our young people are an important asset and we need to create sustainable pathways to employment and further training.
-Historically we have a relatively high proportion of young people not in Education, Employment or Training (NEET) and large proportion of the youth population leave Kāpiti Coast for education and employment opportunities in larger centres.
-We need greater diversity with employment opportunities for youth and greater connectivity to local businesses. - Creating greater connections for older people and people with disabilities into our economy - connecting older people and people with disabilities to local businesses and key industries and creating
+- Addressing the skills gap skills gaps are impacting all industries with highly skilled people being the most competitively sought after.
+We need to understand our current skills gap with regard to what key sectors require now and in the future. - Supporting our rangatahi/young people our young people are an important asset and we need to create sustainable pathways to employment and further training.
+Historically, we have a relatively high proportion of young people not in Education, Employment or Training (NEET) and a large proportion of the youth population leave Kāpiti Coast for education and employment opportunities in larger centres.
+We need greater diversity with employment opportunities for youth and greater connectivity to local businesses. - Creating greater connections for older people into our economy connecting older people to local businesses and key industries and creating more opportunity to share their skills, experience and connections to support new and growing businesses, entrepreneurs and workers. - Growing higher incomes a high percentage of our workers are in low income jobs compared to the rest of New Zealand (retail trade,

-- more opportunity to share their skills, experience and connections to support new and growing businesses, entrepreneurs and workers. - Growing higher Incomes a high percentage of our workers are in low income jobs compared to the rest of New Zealand (retail trade, health care, social assistance, education, training, accommodation, food services).
-A greater proportion of households are in the low and medium income groups. - Attracting and utilising talent and skills a total of 46% of workers live in Kāpiti Coast but work outside the district, with 25% working in Wellington City where their earning potential is currently often greater.
-Growing more highly skilled local jobs is important as this large commuting workforce provides significant unutilised potential that is not benefiting the local economy and resulting in extended periods away from family and community which impacts overall wellbeing. - Developing better amenities and services- while there have been improvements in our infrastructure, the district still has limited amenities compared to other regions (e.g. no tertiary education facilities compared to Wellington and Palmerston North; no hospital; no rail transport north of Waikanae, infrequent bus services). - Placing greater focus on growing and supporting our partnerships and providing strong leadership - these issues need a collective response, this means providing leadership and transparency, strong communication, building trust and partnerships to deliver our Strategy.
+- health care, social assistance, education, training, accommodation, food services).
+A greater proportion of households are in the low and medium income groups. - Attracting and utilising talent and skills a total of 46% of workers live in Kāpiti Coast but work outside the district, with 25% working in Wellington City, where their earning potential is often greater.
+Growing more highly skilled local jobs is important, as this large commuting workforce provides significant unutilised potential that is not benefiting the local economy.
+From a quality of life perspective, extended periods away from family and community can impact on overall wellbeing. - Developing better amenities and services- while there have been improvements in our infrastructure, the district still has limited amenities compared to other regions (e.g. no tertiary education facilities compared to Wellington and Palmerston North; no 24-7 emergency care, no rail transport north of Waikanae, infrequent bus services). - Placing greater focus on growing and supporting our partnerships and providing strong leadership - these issues need a collective response, this means providing leadership and transparency, strong communication, building trust and partnerships to deliver our Strategy. - Responding to and adapting to climate change it is important that there is a shared understanding of the impacts of climate change and that we are able to encourage the growth of sustainable, future focused industries and employment pathways, while working with existing businesses to be more sustainable.